bugzilla/bugzilla/docs/en/rst/api/core/v1/general.rst

 Basic Information
 -----------------

-**Browsing**

-If the ``Accept`` header of a request is set to ``text/html`` (as it is by an ordinary web browser) then the API will return the JSON data as a HTML page which the browser can display.
-In other words, you can play with the API using just your browser to see results in a human-readable form.
-This is a good way to try out the various GET calls, even if you can't use it for POST or PUT.

 **Data Format**

 The REST API only supports JSON input, and either JSON or JSONP output.
 So objects sent and received must be in JSON format.

-On every request, you must set both the ``Accept`` and ``Content-Type`` HTTP headers to the MIME type of the data format you are using to communicate with the API. ``Content-Type`` tells the API how to interpret your request, and ``Accept`` tells it how you want your data back. ``Content-Type`` must be ``application/json``. ``Accept`` can be either that, or ``application/javascript`` for JSONP.
-In the latter`case, add a ``callback`` parameter to name your callback.
+If you need JSONP output, you must set the ``Accept: application/javascript`` HTTP header and add a ``callback`` parameter to name your callback.

 Parameters may also be passed in as part of the query string for non-GET requests and will override any matching parameters in the request body.